Snowflake

 13. Cost Optimization Strategies

-- Use auto-suspend and auto-resume for warehouses
+- Use auto-suspend (30–60 sec) and auto-resume on warehouses

-- Leverage zero-copy cloning
+- Leverage zero-copy cloning instead of physical copies

 14. Cloud and Data Sharing